newcoding-bootcamp/full-stack-course/syllabus.md

 Course Website (Canvas): invite URL shared in class

+## About This Course

+Unlike Math, English, or History, this class is not required for you to graduate.
+It's a Career Technical Education (CTE) class, and it is a privilege to be able to take it.
+As such, students will be held to a higher standard.
+As a CTE class, this course is designed to prepare students for a career.
+Students will be given responsibilities, and will be expected to complete those tasks.
+If they have questions or are unable to complete a task, they are expected to reach out for help, as they would at a real job.

 ## Course Information

 This is an 18-week course, ending in late January

 ## Requirements

 1. Students must have an email acccount they can access during class.
 This is necessary to create a GitHub account, and access C9 (our cloud computing platform).
+Students are responsible for checking their email regularly.

 ## Class